voces/tstl-jsx/readme.md

-# basic-pragma
+# lua-jsx

-This module provides a JSX pragma (createElement) for using JSX/TSX.
-The target is configurable via specifying a required adapter.
+This module provides transformers to handle JSX in Lua.
+For a pragma (createElement) and vdom, see

 # Usage